Steps 1-2: Application

 Researchers must complete a NILS NIMS Application Form to include details about the researchers involved, project description, research aims, sample population, variables to be included and dissemination/publicity strategies.
 Detailed information on completing a NILS application is available in NILS Working Paper 2.1.

-To make a change to your project after the application has been approved (such as the addition of variables/ researchers or extension to the end date) researchers must submit a Project Modification Form.
+To make a change to a project after the application has been approved (such as the addition of variables/ researchers or extension to the end date) researchers must submit a Project Modification Form.
 Please refer to the Guidance on Project Modifications for further information on the types of modifications permitted and the detail required in submitting a project modification request.

 We are very pleased to announce the new version of our data dictionary interface featuring: full variable information, advanced search options and the ability to save your own variable lists between sessions.
 We would greatly appreciate your thoughts on the new system so please find out more...